miguelgimenezgimenez/django-elastic/README.md

 ## PART 2:

-To do the Frontend I have decided to use React (with redux for state management), Webpack, and for styling I chose material-ui.
+Stack: React (with redux for state management), Webpack, and for styling I chose material-ui.

 The architechture is the following: